How to Make Great Money as a Freelance Translator

 Verbalize It

 Offers translation services for documents, websites, and audio or video files.
-They assign tasks to translators on a first come first serve basis.
+They assign tasks to translators on a first-come-first-serve basis.
 They pay on the 15th and 30th via PayPal.

 WorldLingo